paulissoft/oracle-tools/docs/docs/configuration.md

 ### oracle-tools/conf/pom.xml

-This is the POM that can be uased as parent for projects that need a database connection.
+This is the POM that can be used as parent for projects that need a database connection.

 |Property             |Default                                               |Description                                                              |
 |--------             |-------                                               |-----------                                                              |